ReisCodes/IaC/Iac.md

 ### What is IaC?

+(To codify everything you need to be implemented.)

 Infrastructure as Code (IaC) is the managing and provisioning of infrastructure through code instead of through manual processes.

 you create configuration files which contain your infrastructure specifications, making it easier to modify and distribute configurations.